-You may be on medication for high blood pressure, and you should continue to work with your health provider to monitor your pressure, but there are dietary and lifestyle changes you can make that will improve (or negatively impact) your blood pressure.
+You may be on medication for high blood pressure.
+You should continue to work with your health provider to monitor your pressure.
+There are dietary and lifestyle changes you can make that'll improve (or negatively impact) your blood pressure.

 The bad news…